Victoria-Pinzhen-Liao/Functional-Programming/README.md

 //  → 7
 ```

+### Non Tail Recursion Example

-### Function that does NOT call itself as its last action
+Example of non tail recursion functions, i.e. - A recursive function that does **not** call itself as its last action

 Consider factorial: